 - You hear odd noises.
 Sediment will build up inside your water heater as it ages, especially if you do not have the tank flushed regularly.
 As this sediment heats over and over, it will harden into a shell.
 You may hear loud banging or rumbling noises coming from your heater as it heats.
 Can often ruin your heating elements and then they fail.
 This is part of the residential yearly maintenance that needs to take place.

 - You see water around the heater.
-Moisture around the hw water heater indicates you have a leak in the tank or in the connections and fittings on the tank.
+Moisture around the water heater indicates you have a leak in the tank or in the connections and fittings on the tank.
 A leaking or cracked tank must always be replaced.

 How To Shut Off Your Hot Water Heater?

-In order to shut of your hw heater, you will need to do the following.
+In order to shut of your hot water heater, you will need to do the following.
 You will need to shut off the water inlet valve that is located at the top of your water heater.
 Turn the valve to the right or clockwise.
 Most hw heaters will have an off mode on the gas control box or if you are going on vacation you can set it to vacation or the off position.
 This is the easiest way to shut off your hot water heater.

 Why Is My Hot Water Heater Leaking?